Best Positions for Early Labor: A Doula’s Guide - Baby Chick

 1. Walking

 If it’s daytime and you have the energy, take a nice walk and use gravity to your advantage.
 You can walk around the neighborhood, the park, or even the mall if it’s cold outside.
-The movement of your pelvis helps move your baby further into your pelvis, and gravity helps push your baby down further onto your cervix, which will help you dilate more.4,15 Walking is a great thing to do to get this party started!
+The movement of your pelvis helps move your baby further into your pelvis, and gravity helps push your baby down further onto your cervix, which will help you dilate more.4,15 Walking is a great way to get this party started!

 Woman walking outside in early labor.